 Unless you’re a zen master, capable of extended periods of functioning mediation, then you’ll need something to keep your mind occupied as your body pleads with your brain to let it stop.
-If you like to train listening to music, then have a ready-made motivational playlist at hand.
+If you aren't ready to go 'smart' and join platforms like Zwift, Sufferfest, and TrainerRoad, then music or podcasts are the way to go.
+Just make sure you have a ready-made playlist at hand.
 Some like to read books or magazines while on the trainer, others prefer to watch television or catch-up on their favourite box-set.
 Whatever your preference, make sure it will keep you occupied and engaged, and that it's within easy reach.
 Once boredom sets in, you’ll have a fight on your hands staying on the trainer.

 Computer or smartphone

 But if you are interested in joining with the huge and growing numbers of those joining in the smart training revolution, then now if the time.

 Smart enabled turbo trainers connect directly with your computer, tablet or smartphone.
 Using data from your performance it can replicate information such as pedal power, speed, and cadence onscreen in real time allowing you to cycle through a virtual world.

 What sets the devices apart is that onscreen climbs or declines are fed back into the trainer, automatically adjusting the resistance to give you a dynamic experience similar to a real-life ride.